 Independence Mine Camping

 There are no campgrounds within the park.
 Within the Hatcher Pass Management Area, there are a limited number of campsites at Government Peak Campground (at mile 11) and at the Gold Mint Trailhead (at mile 14).
 The camping fee is $15 per site at the campground and $15 per vehicle at the trailhead.

 TRIP TIP: Are you planning a trip to Alaska?
-Since we’ve visited this state four times, you can check out all our Alaska articles for more inspiration.
-You can also get lots of tips in our Alaska travel and photography guide.
+Since we’ve visited this state four times, you can check out our Alaska travel and photography guide.
 And don’t forget to download a printable Alaska Packing List in PDF.

 Tips Before Visiting the Independence Mine at Hatcher Pass

 - Regardless of the time of year, if you plan to visit Independence Mine, you should check road conditions.